weberdomi-ctrl/ford-triplog/docs/architecture.md

 The Storage Manager provides a backend-independent interface for persistent local storage.

-Ford Triplog 2.1 supports JSON and SQLite as local read backends.
-During the 2.1 transition, compatible data is written to both formats.
+Ford Triplog 2.1 introduced JSON and SQLite as selectable local read backends.
+Ford Triplog 2.2 continues this parallel-storage transition: compatible data is written to both formats.
 JSON remains the default read backend after an upgrade; SQLite can be enabled explicitly in Ford Triplog settings.

 Responsibilities: